koromodako/datashark-cli/README.md

-# datashark-cli
+# Datashark Command Line Interface

-## Purpose
+This is datashark command line interface.

-This tool enables scripted interaction with datashark service.
+See [the documentation](https://koromodako.github.io/datashark/) to learn more about Datashark project.